John Shieldsmith

 There’s no “complete” state for true AI.
 Humans are, or should be, constantly learning.
 AI is no different.

-A common misconception is that AI can be deployed and left unsupervised to do its work without considering that our environments constantly shift and evolve.
+It’s a common misconception that AI can be deployed and left unsupervised to do its work, with little consideration for our ever-shifting and evolving environments.
 Would a manager do this with a human worker?
-No.
+No. Why should AI be any different?

 For AI to be the most useful and productive, business leaders and technologists should be training the AI on what needs to be done.
 Without guidance, AI can’t be expected to succeed and achieve optimal productivity.